aws/aws-parallelcluster/tests/integration-tests/README.md

 in the tests output directory.

-The object returned by clusters_factory is a `Cluster` instance that contains all the necessary cluster information, included the CloudFormation stack outputs.
+The object returned by clusters_factory is a `Cluster` instance that contains all the necessary cluster information, including the CloudFormation stack outputs.

 ### Execute Remote Commands

 To execute remote commands or scripts on the head node of the cluster under test, the `RemoteCommandExecutor` class can be used.
-It simply requires a valid `Cluster` object to be initialized and it offers some utility methods to execute remote commands and scripts as shown in the example below:
+It simply requires a valid `Cluster` object to be initialized.
+It offers some utility methods to execute remote commands and scripts as shown in the example below:

 ```python